Index ¦ Archives ¦ Atom ¦ RSS

 su -c 'dnf install gnome-terminal'

-To log out from our session:
+To log out from i3:

-<Win> + <Shift> + e
+• Press <Win> + <Shift> + e and confirm.

-<Alt> + <F4>
+• Press <Alt> + <F4>.

 © Porfirio Páiz.
 Built using Pelican.
 Theme by Giulio Fidente on github.